gvanrossum/gvanrossum.github.io/essays/scopes.md

 - _Variables_
 - _Attributes_
-- _Other_: e.g. import names, keyword parameter names in calls
+- _Other_: e.g. some import names, keyword parameter names in calls

 This essay is concerned only with variables.